CSC-326/Onboarding-REST/README.md

     .then(result => console.log(result));
 ```

-This constructs as simple `GET` request to `/api/v1/inventory` and retrieves the inventory as a json object.
+This constructs as simple `GET` request to `/api/v1/inventory` and retrieves the inventory as a JSON object.
 You should be able to see results as follows:

 ![console get](imgs/console_get.png)